 The Clifton has a lightweight and really breathable mesh upper with thin structural overlays throughout to give you a ton of added comfort and enhanced midfoot support.
 It has a no-sew Speed Frame design throughout the entire upper for ultra-lightweight comfort.
 The Speed Frame gives you a real steady stride and keeps your foot locked into place without bulking up the shoe.
 The upper has a softer padded tongue as well.

-The Clifton 2 features and Active Foot Frame midsole geometry to give you a ton of comfort and integrated stability.
-You also have an early-stage Meta-Rocker construction that’s going to give you a smoother transition from heel strike to toe-off.
+The Clifton 2 features an Active Foot Frame midsole geometry to give you a ton of comfort and integrated stability.
+You also have an early-stage Meta-Rocker construction that’s going to give you a smoother transition from heel-strike to toe-off.

 On the outsole, we see a slight update on the rubber placement to help improve durability while keeping weight at a minimum.